All Episodes

 Well, and I understand what you're saying.

-Uh but you know, i women just are very intuitive, Russian.
+But, you know, women just are very intuitive, Rush.

-The women early on, uh according to polling data that were attracted to Mrs. Clinton were the uneducated and poor women.
+The women early on, according to polling data, that were attracted to Mrs. Clinton were the uneducated and poor women.

-Uh and they're making a move that Clinton can't that those women, the educated uh uh women on the Democrat side were were actually floating towards Obama early on.
+And they're making a move that Clinton can't, those women, the educated women on the Democrat side, were actually floating towards Obama early on.

-But, you know, w women women who are are not educated, not not intelligent, and are poor, uh, might not look at this the same way you do.
+But, you know, women who are not educated, not intelligent, and they're poor, might not look at this the same way you do.

-Well, then even if they just look at the fact that she was married to Bill while he was holding the highest office that you can hold in the United States, he che blatantly cheats on her in the office itself.
+Well, then even if they just look at the fact that she was married to Bill while he was holding the highest office that you can hold in the United States, he blatantly cheats on her in the office itself physically.

 And he just lets that go.

-I mean I don't care if you're educated or not educated, if those uned uneducated women's husband did that, they should be able to do it.
+I mean, I don't care if you're educated or not educated, if those uneducated women's husbands did that thing.

-But wait a minute, the women gale the women I'm talking about wish that it had been them married to Hillary that he was cheating on.
+And the women, Gail, the women I'm talking about, wish that it had been them married to Hillary that he was cheating on.

 Yes, Dawn, it's true.

-I mean, the women a lot of women in the nineties were just dreaming that they could be in Hillary's place, even if he was cheating on her.
+I mean, a lot of women in the 90s were just dreaming that they could be in Hillary's place, even if he was cheating on her.

 The real question, as I asked, needs to be asked of Bill.